erodola/DLAI-s2-2020/README.md

 ### News

+- **16/03/2020:** Youtube captions seem to work extremely well.
+Please feel free to turn on the subtitles, which incidentally also give you course notes for free.

 - **15/03/2020:** The pre-recorded lecture of March 16th is now available.
 Any questions or doubts will be answered via email.

 ### Logistics